As a patient, what can Memorial Sloan Kettering Cancer Center offer me that I might not find elsewhere?

 It is always best if we initiate treatment because with cancer, the course of the disease is defined by its initial treatment.
 Receiving the right treatment from the start can significantly increase a patient’s chance for a cure.
 The in-depth expertise and superior quality of care that is provided at Memorial Sloan Kettering have proven benefits.
 In the area of surgery, for example, in a study published in November 1998 in the Journal of the American Medical Association, our researchers found that mortality rates were 40 percent to 80 percent lower for cancer patients in hospitals that had the most experience performing particular surgical procedures.
 This finding supports the notion that in-depth experience in treating cancer can have a dramatic effect on a patient’s chances for a cure.Back to top

-For assistance in deciding whom to contact and what the first step should be, we invite you to call Memorial Sloan Kettering Cancer Center’s Physician Referral Service toll-free at 800-525-2225.
+For assistance in deciding whom to contact and what the first step should be, we invite you to call Memorial Sloan Kettering Cancer Center’s Physician Access Service toll-free at 800-525-2225.
 For detailed information on how to make and appointment, including special information for pediatric patients, see Making an Appointment.
-The referral specialists and oncology nurses staffing the Service know our physicians and are familiar with the various cancers and treatment modalities and the special services that we offer.
+The care advisors and oncology nurses staffing the service know our physicians and are familiar with the various cancers and treatment modalities and the special services that we offer.
 They can help you with finding the right expert for your particular needs.Back to top

 For your first visit and, indeed, for subsequent visits, it is very helpful if a friend or family member can accompany you.
 Patients are often naturally anxious about their condition and may not be feeling their best.
 You will be receiving significant amounts of new information during your visit.
 You may find that having another person there to act as an extra pair of “ears,” to take notes, to ask questions you might not think of at that moment — and to afford you emotional support — is very much to your advantage.Back to top